-Small, friendly, focused; passionate about the mill and its heritage; we talk lots, work hard, make things happen, and eat lunch together regularly.
+Small, friendly, focused, passionate about the mills and its heritage, we talk lots, work hard, make things happen, and eat lunch together regularly.

 With a complementary skill set that ranges from project management, accounting, marketing, weaving, cooking and D.I.Y., we collaborate daily to create spaces for business, culture and community.